Tadz1k/virtual-driver-assistant/README.md

 ## Train on own data

 This repository also contains scripts written in jupyter notebook to train the network.
 You can find them in the "training" directory.
 The training took place on the google colab platform

+## Testing

+You acan test the app using prepared list which contains sign-names, set distraction flag to True, and raise alarm.
+The testing code is on `183 - 185` line of `driver_assistant.py`.

+## Trained models

+You can download trained models from [my google drive](https://drive.google.com/drive/folders/1snCn8ZIrEXJbS96LxNfhh_yVyK89j71A?usp=sharing)